IBM/telco-network-cloud-drivers/content/user-guides/administration/security/users-ldap-admin.md

 4. Save and exit
 ![LDAP Admin - User to Group](/images/user-guides/administration/security/ldap-admin-user-to-group.png "LDAP Admin - Example of adding new user to group")

-## Test access with ALM
+## Test access with TNCO
-1. Go to the [ALM UI](/installation/lm/production/install-lm#accessing-services) and log in with created username and password.
+1. Go to the [TNCO UI](/installation/lm/production/install-lm#accessing-services) and log in with created username and password.
 2. Verify that your new user has correct access according to their roles.